KAPLA blocks: Europe's best kept secret!

 I first saw Kapla in a toy store in France when my 4-year-old made a bee-line for them but I resisted because of the price; the 200 piece set cost 44 EUROS (£40).
 I couldn't bring myself to pay this for a few bits of wood.
 But after Great-Grandma gifted him some money, my son was determined to buy them.

 I've since discovered that here in France, Kapla is LOVED by almost all children.
-There are Kapla clubs at schools, entertainers come and host Kapla parties and there's even a Kapla Centre in Paris where children can fine-tune their skills on Saturdays and school holidays.
+There are Kapla clubs at schools, entertainers host Kapla parties in children's homes and there's even a Kapla Centre in Paris where children can fine-tune their skills on Saturdays and school holidays.

 Also, the wood comes from renewable pine forests in the South-west of France so they also feel nice in your hands (not cheap and nasty).

 Let me warn you though, it ends up all over the house and in the strangest of places!

 Around Christmas time, my kids decided to decorate the newly erected tree by pretending the wooden pieces were candy canes.
 Not quite the theme I had in mind!
 But Kapla is easier to tidy up than Lego because the pieces are bigger so it only takes a few minutes to throw them all into the strong carry box (which is included in the price) which makes tidy time more bearable.